 It certainly is one of the widest rivers known to the ancients.
 At Ulm, the Danube is about 70 meters wide; at Passau (ancient Batavis) about 200 meters; at Vienna (ancient Vindobona) 300 meters; at Budapest (ancient Aquincum) 560 meters; and, after narrowing at the narrow defile known as Iron Gate, it widens again until it is about a kilometer wide at the apex of its delta.
 The ancients recognized five or six branches.note[Herodotus, Histories 4.47; Pliny, Natural History 4.79.]
 One of the islands was believed to be sacred to Apollo, another to Achilles.
 The fluvial deposits in the Black Sea are described by Polybius.note[Polybius, World History 4.41.]

 In the two sources, two little streams have their origin, today known as the Brigach and the Breg, which unite at Donaueschingen.
 The first real city along the river was Castra Regina (Regensburg), the base of the Third Legion Italica, a little bit beyond the place where the river became navigable for big ships.
 This was also the place where that part of the limes started that connected the Danube to the Rhine.

-In the second and third centuries, other important legionary bases were at Lauriacum (modern Lorch; II Italica), Vindobona (X Gemina), Carnuntum (Petronel; XIV Gemina), Brigetio (Szöny; I Adiutrix), Aquincum (II Adiutrix), Singidunum (Belgrade; IIII Flavia Felix), Novae (Svishtov, I Italica), and finally, almost in the delta, Durostorum (Silistra, XI Claudia).
+In the second and third centuries, other important legionary bases were at Lauriacum (modern Lorch; II Italica), Vindobona (X Gemina), Carnuntum (Petronel; XIIII Gemina), Brigetio (Szöny; I Adiutrix), Aquincum (II Adiutrix), Singidunum (Belgrade; IIII Flavia Felix), Novae (Svishtov, I Italica), and finally, almost in the delta, Durostorum (Silistra, XI Claudia).